 We will carry out a market assessment to determine the value of your freehold ground rents.
 One of our freehold advisors will then contact you by telephone within 24-hours to provide you with a cash offer for your freehold ground rents.
 Our offer will also be confirmed to you in writing.

 If you would like to proceed, we will arrange to serve the Section 5 Notices to the qualifying tenants on your behalf, saving you both time and legal costs.
-(As the freeholder, you are legally required to offer the right of first refusal to your tenants – find out more below).
+(As the freeholder, you are legally required to offer the right of first refusal to qualifying tenants – find out more below).

 If you do not receive an acceptance from the required majority of qualifying tenants within the specified timeframe, we will instruct our solicitors to begin the legal process to acquire your freehold.
 On completion of the sale, you will receive your funds, in full via your solicitor.